Skip to main content

 • Patients with Insurance – Patients with an insurance policy attached to their account.

-• Treatment Plan Range – Define the minimum and maximum treatment cost required to qualify for the plan.
+• Pending Balance Range – Define the minimum and maximum treatment cost required to qualify for the plan.

 • Exclude Patients by Insurance – Prevent certain insurance holders from accessing the plan.